Hypoplastic right heart syndrome: Anatomy

 Crucial steps in heart formation are development of the ventricles and atrium formation, as well as septation and valve formation.
 Any disturbances of such processes may lead to various congenital heart diseases and defects that could be initiated by various genetic, epigenetic or environmental factors.
-The most common heart malformations from genetic or epigenetic problems are: stenosis of the aorta and pulmonary trunk, which is a narrowing of the vessels, atrial and/or ventricular septal defect, tricuspid atresia, hypoplastic left and right heart.
-When you have hypoplastic right or left heart more than one of these problems occur together.
+The most common heart malformations from genetic or epigenetic problems are: stenosis of the aorta and pulmonary trunk, which is a narrowing of the vessels, atrial and/or ventricular septal defect, tricuspid atresia, and hypoplastic left and right heart syndrome.
+When an individual has hypoplastic right or left heart syndrome, it means that more than one of these problems have occurred together.

 Diagnosis

 If a cardiac anomaly is suspected in a routine ultrasound during pregnancy, often a perinatologist (maternal-fetal specialist) will perform a fetal echocardiogram (noninvasive ultrasound of the fetus heart), which may be able to confirm a diagnosis of HRHS.
 This can help with possible options for treatment.
+If the child is born without a diagnosis, an ECG will most likely be performed after the child starts showing symptoms.

 Treatment

 There is no cure for hypoplastic right heart syndrome.
-A three-stage surgical procedure is commonly used to treat the condition.
-The surgeries rearrange the blood flow within the heart and allow the left ventricles to do the work for the underdeveloped right side of the heart.
+A three-stage series of surgical procedures is commonly used to treat the condition.
+The surgeries redirect the blood flow within the heart and allows the left ventricle to do the work for the underdeveloped right side of the heart.
 The three surgeries are spread out over the patients first few years of life.
-The first procedure, usually either the Norwood procedure or BT shunt, is typically done within the first few days or weeks of life.
+The first procedure, usually either the Norwood procedure or the Blalock–Thomas–Taussig shunt, is typically done within the first few days or weeks of life.
 The second procedure, called the Glenn procedure, is usually performed between four and twelve months of age.
 The last surgery, known as the Fontan procedure, is typically performed around the age of 18 months and older.
-These surgeries change the blood flow to the lungs so that there is always oxygenated blood.
+The final result of these surgeries is to redirect the superior and inferior vena cavae into the pulmonary artery, bypassing the right atrium.